tmen427/CrowdSourceBackend/README.md

 - cd into the WeatherApi file and type: dotnet run
 - The server should now be running
 - On my pc it runs on this port http://localhost:5174/swagger/index.html.
 (Make sure to include /swagger to your url) <br>

 - In memory cacheing and unit testing will soon
-- The frontend was written in Angular.js-that project will be uploaded in the near future
+- The frontend was written in Angular.js-I will add the project to github in the near future

+- This project is being hosted on an Amazon EC2 Ubuntu virtual machine with Nginx as a reverse proxy server.
+The database connection is established using Amazon Relational Database(RDS).